andkov/psy532/README.md

 ### Quick Links

 - [Resources](./resources.md) is a collection of materials that were used extensively to put together this course and this website.
 Study it for inspiration and scripting detail.
- - [HistData](./data/HistData/Encyclopedia_HistData.md) Wiki overviews some of the historic datasets from the [HistData](./data/HistData/README.md) package that will be used in the course.
+- [Projects](./projects/README.md) lists the projects in the course

 ### Calendar